Buildings associated with Owain Glyndŵr: Dolgellau Parliament House

 Houses next to Owen Glyndŵr's Parliament House, Dolgellau.

 There was another Parliament House of Glyndŵr in the centre of Dolgellau.
 It was moved in 1885 to Newtown, Powys and re-erected in a much altered form.
 It may have been first referred to as the Parliament House in 1555.
-This is building is now known as Plas Cwrt yn Dre.
+This building is now known as Plas Cwrt yn Dre.
 It was an aisled hall house, so is likely to have been a building of considerable importance, but is unlikely to date back to the time of Owain.
 Much restored by A B Phipson for Sir Pryce Pryce-Jones as a two-storey three-bay house.
 Largely timber framed with stone end walls with interlocking herring-bone decorative framing to a jettied first floor, which is supported by vine scroll brackets.
 There is an external stone staircase to a plank door at extreme left and square panelled timber framing to ground floor.
 The right stone bay incorporates re-used medieval masonry and a two-light window with a central stone mullion.
 Arcade patterns in tile inset to stack may reproduce the arcade designs on the chimney stack shown in a lithograph of 1810 by Cornelius Varley.